 New architectures of work

 We have examples of social architectures that redefine some basic beliefs about work and cooperation between people.

-The wiki is at the moment the best departure from division of labor and workflows.
-Wikis let people work digitally together the very same way they would work face-to-face.
+At the moment the wiki is the best departure from the division of labor and workflows.
+Wikis let people work digitally together in the very same way they would work face-to-face.
 In a physical meeting, there are always more or less the wrong people present and the transaction costs are very high.
-Unlike email, which pushes copies of the same information to people to work or edit separately, a wiki pulls non co-located people together to work cooperatively, and with very low transaction costs.
-Email and physical meetings are excluding ways of doing things.
+Unlike email, which pushes copies of the same information to people to work on or edit separately, a wiki pulls non co-located people together to work cooperatively, and with very low transaction costs.
+Email and physical meetings are methods which exclude.
 They always leave people out.
 A wiki, depending on the topic, the context and the people taking part, is always inviting and including.
 The goal is to enable groups to form around shared contexts without preset organizational walls, or rules of engagement.

-Ward Cunningham described his invention in 1995 as the simplest online database that could possibly work.
+In 1995 Ward Cunningham described his invention as the simplest online database that could possibly work.
 An important principle of the wiki is the conscious emphasis on using as little structure as possible to get the job done.
-A wiki does not force hierarchy on the people.
-In this case, less structure and less hierarchy mean less transaction costs.
+A wiki does not force a hierarchy on people.
+In this case, less structure and less hierarchy mean lower transaction costs.
 A wiki always starts out flat, with all the pages on the same level.
 This allows people to dynamically create the organization and, yes, also the hierarchy that makes most sense in the situation at hand.

 People work together to reach a balance of different viewpoints through interaction as they iterate the content of work.
-The wiki way of working is essentially the digital and more advanced version of a meeting or a workshop.
+The wiki way of working is essentially a digital and more advanced version of a meeting or a workshop.
 It enables multiple people to inhabit the same space, see the same thing and participate freely.
-Some might just listen, some make comments or a small edits, while others might make more significant contributions and conclusions.
+Some might just listen, some make comments or small edits, while others might make more significant contributions and draw more significant conclusions.

 December 20, 2011